US Torture Exposed, The People Respond

 Independent contractors have been implicated in the toture as well, creating a growing discussion fo the private war going on in Iraq.
 A demonstration of around 100 people was held in front of one of the contractor's, Titan Corporation's, headquarters, as well as a press conference.
 More demonstrations are planned.

-Amid all this, there is still very little discussion in the media about the fact that this type of behaviour is taught, expected, and awarded in the military; and that this kind of torture has been going on in Guantanamo Bay for years.
+Amid all this, there is still very little discussion in the media about the fact that this kind of torture has been going on in Guantanamo Bay for years.
 As in Guantanamo, a recent Democracy Now show discussed how in Iraqi prisions "there was no process for determining who was innocent".